Master’s Thesis Guidelines for Music and Technology

 A master’s thesis may be awarded a grade of Fail on one of the following grounds:

-- Poor command of the tools, techniques, and concepts in the field of Music and Technology: The demonstrative component must prove proficient use of artistic tools, concepts, and skills, as well as an adequate understanding of the conceptual frameworks within the music and technology field.
+- Poor command of the tools, techniques, and concepts in the field of music technology: The demonstrative component must prove proficient use of artistic tools, concepts, and skills, as well as an adequate understanding of the conceptual frameworks within the music and technology field.
 A project that falls short in these areas, failing to show a comprehensive understanding of the music and technology context, will be considered below the requisite standards and therefore considered failed.

 The Maturity test (kypsyysnäyte)